 Decisions decisions

 Secondly, take as much time as you can and need.
-Unfortunately we are not all blessed with the luxury of having no deadlines imposed when making a decision.
-If your time does run out and you haven’t reached a decision then it is best to go with the less risky option whatever that may be.
-In the event you have got a lot of time to mull it over then don’t spend it procrastinating because you think you can choose later, this will give you little control and will prevent you from steering yourself in the right direction.
+Unfortunately, we are not all blessed with the luxury of having no deadlines imposed when making a decision.
+If your time does run out and you haven't reached a decision, then it is best to go with the less risky option, whatever that may be.
+In the event you have got a lot of time to mull it over, then don't spend it procrastinating because you think you can choose later, this will give you little control and will prevent you from steering yourself in the right direction.

-Although you should always base your decision on the best course of action, there will be times when you might have taken a decision in your best interests that will not be welcomed by the people closest to you.
-Don’t be afraid to upset people because you feel they might disapprove of the path you are taking, just make sure you can justify the path you chose and stay true to yourself.
+Although you should always base your decision on the best course of action, there will be times when you might have decided in your best interests that will not be welcomed by the people closest to you.
+Don't be afraid to upset people because you feel they might disapprove of the path you are taking, just make sure you can justify the path you chose and stay true to yourself.

 Share this article with a friend